AlirezaEntessari/alireza-entessari-capstone/README.md

 List technologies that will be used in your app, including any libraries to save time or provide more functionality.
 Be sure to research any potential limitations.

-The technologies that will be used in my app will be react, react-router-dom, node, and express.
+The technologies that will be used in my app will be React, react-router-dom, node, and express.

 ### APIs